CORSIA Phase 1: what changes from 2024 to 2026

 Route coverage mapping: identify which international routes are covered for each year.

-MRV controls: make emissions monitoring, reporting and verification repeatable and auditable.
+MRV (monitoring, reporting and verification) controls: make emissions monitoring, reporting and verification repeatable and auditable.

 Eligible unit procurement: check ICAO eligibility documents before purchasing credits for compliance.